Augmentedjs/augmented-presentation-next/README.md

 ### Current Features:
 * Mediator patterned PubSub Views
-* MVVM Decorator Views with declaratives
+* MVVM Decorator and Directive Views with declaratives
 * Security wired throughout the framework
   - Views can lock down
 * Utilities that support common abilities found in jQuery (only drastically faster)